 Crisis and risk communication are essential skills in business management and major disciplines of public relations practice.
-Identifying and managing emerging issues that could threaten an organisation and strategic preparation for crises are recognised as key to preventing corporate disasters and effectively dealing with them when they arise.
-Crisis Communication draws from theory in issues management, crisis communication, image repair and organisational renewal, to highlight best-practice through worldwide case studies, will be able to identify and manage emerging issues, implement effective risk communication strategies and prepare crisis response plans for an organisation.
+Identifying and managing emerging issues that could threaten an organisation, and strategic preparation for crises, are recognised as key to preventing corporate disasters and effectively dealing with them when they arise.
+Crisis Communication draws from theory in issues management, crisis communication, image repair and organisational renewal, to highlight best-practice through worldwide case studies.
+Students will be able to identify and manage emerging issues, implement effective risk communication strategies, and prepare and implement crisis response plans for organisations.

 |Faculty||Faculty of Society & Design|